 Did you know that most of the population of the world (80%) has gum disease?
 Most of them are not even aware of it.
 Not only is this putting their teeth at risk, but also their overall health.

 Gum disease is also known as periodontal disease and it’s when the gums that surround one to two teeth become infected with bacteria.
 Although gum disease is unlikely to cause any sort of discomfort at first, it does produce detectable symptoms in its early stages.
 It will eventually get to the point where it produces significant problems for your oral health and overall health.
 Studies have shown links between periodontal disease and other diseases and conditions like heart disease, stroke, and autoimmune disorders as well as pregnancy complications.
 Periodontal disease can even increase your risk of certain cancers and cause complications with diabetes.

-If you think you might have gum disease, it’s important to visit your dentist at Smile On Dental Studio in Clayton for treatment as soon as possible.
+If you think you might have gum disease, it’s important to visit your dentist at Smile On Dental Studio for treatment as soon as possible.
 Please call (314) 678-7876 today for an appointment with Dr. Chris Hill.

 Gum Disease Symptoms

 As we noted, there are symptoms you can detect early on, but they can be subtle at first.
 The sooner you recognize them, the better your treatment options.
 Here are symptoms ranked roughly from mild to severe:

 - Food gets stuck between teeth and gums

 - Receding gums (teeth seem to get longer)

 - Teeth start to shift